 The title of this piece comes from a recent Josh Brown article titled, Delusions and Entitlement (he deserves full credit for this quip).
 In his post, Josh said the following: “There’s this idea floating around out in the ether that, for some reason, public equity markets are expensive but private market valuations will serve as an … More Stop It

 “Honey, I need to go.”
 When I woke up my wife to tell her this, it was still dark outside on Sunday, September 14, 2008.
 I had finally gotten at least a little sleep, after many calls and emails on Saturday had given me at least a little hope that my firm, Lehman Brothers, might … More The Good Story

 Are some investors placing votes in favor of private equity based on returns that might be considered fake news?
 According to a recent McKinsey & Company Global Private Equity Review, in 2017 private investment managers raised a record sum of nearly $750 billion globally.
-A few factors are driving this, but one is the strong belief that private investments have … More Fake News?
+A few factors are driving this, but one is the strong … More Fake News?

 We all hear stories about growing economic inequality, but pictures do indeed speak a thousand words.
 Light colors represent counties in the U.S. that are growing.
 Darker colors illustrate those falling behind.
 Red highlights parts of the country that new research says are economically “distressed.”
 The chart above was published today at Axios and comes … More The Economy Has Improved but Many Have Been Left Behind